Public Affairs MSc

 Optional modules for Year 1 (full-time) - FHEQ Levels 6 and 7

-Students must choose four options out of the seven available
+Students must choose three options out of the seven available

 Timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).